 From the vids I’ve seen of Hysis, the prison is split into two kingdoms.
 One of them has walls and the other doesn’t.
 I think that walls in general represent some sort of challenge to those living outside of them, and the idea that there’s a place a person can’t go makes them unhinged.
 It might not be better in there, it could even be worse, but people won’t stop until they get in.
 If they can’t get in, then they try to tear it down.
 I guess what I’m saying is that the Hysis population fights a lot.
 I think Chippers owns a network that broadcasts all sorts of shows from inside Hysis – battle shows, character shows, redemption shows, you name it, there’s a show about it.

-Anyway, the Milkmaids were the idea of some idiotic social scientist who thought that a spaceball team would create a bond between them and that they wouldn’t be at war all the time.
+Anyway, the Milkmaids were the idea of some idiotic social scientist, who thought that a spaceball team would create a bond between them and that they wouldn’t be at war all the time.
 It doesn’t really work, but they kept the team because of the ratings and equipment sponsorships.
 The selected Milkmaid doesn’t get new digs or live a life of luxury, either.
 They’re still in general population, which is why the Milkmaid roster in in constant flux.
 Sporks are a constant threat on Hysis.

 The networks are all talking about the similarities between our teams.
 Thing is, all of the Milkmaids get caught.
-So I’m thinking that my guys are a bit smarter – but then I think about the average visitor to the KornerStone and figure that my team just lives in places cops are scared to visit.
+So, I’m thinking that my guys are a bit smarter, but then I think about the average visitor to the KornerStone and figure that my team just lives in places cops are scared to visit.
 I try not to pay too much attention to the ‘Net, though.
 I can learn about any subject, see it, hear it, and even smell it and touch it if I have the right sensory implants.
 I can have news feeds scrolling across my eyes if I want, little doorways into the universe happening around me.
 My problem with all of that is that there’s so much information available that I feel it deadens the experience of actually living.
 This is not to say that I don’t look up things from time to time, but it usually only occurs when I’m about to buy something and I want to get the reviews.
 Will it work as advertised, or will it blow up in my face and leave me disfigured for however long it takes for me to get to a hospital, that sort of thing.

 I can learn almost whatever I want about other people using the ‘Net, too.
 Yes, even smell and touch with the right implants.
 Gross.
 I never do.
 Not even people I’m about to do business with, something Laura gives me shit about.
 I want my first impression to actually be a first impression, not a summary judgment of information I’ve already received and formed an opinion about.
 Call me old-fashioned.
 Go ahead, I won’t get offended.